 Overview

-This page outlines the Children’s Statutory Complaint process.
+This page outlines the Children’s Statutory Complaint policy, the steps taken when a complaint is made, and response times.

 We want to remove barriers for our customers when making contact with the Council, including if you are disabled, neurodivergent, or have a physical or mental health condition.
 To help, reasonable adjustments can be asked for at any time and requests are considered on a case-by-case basis.
 View our full reasonable adjustments for customers policy.